pooltogether/v4-docs/docs/concepts/time-weight-average-balance.md

 # Gas Overhead

-Gas cost is a significant improvement over PoolTogether V3, but there is still significant overhead.
+The TWAB incurs overhead to Ticket mint, transfer and burn costs.
 Assuming a "cold" account is an address that has not held any tokens, and a "hot" address is one that has held tokens in the past, we have some approximate gas usage:

 | Operation | Gas Used |
 | --------- | -------- |